- Consequences and Behaviorism

 The problem is people are not lab rats.

-While behaviorism declines in its use and influence within psychology, this shift hasn’t spread among parents.
-A lot of parents are still using consequences to discipline their children because it really seems to work… but only the first few times they use it.
+Many parents still use consequences to discipline their children because it seems to work… but only the first few times they use it.

 Why is behavior management still used in classrooms